jmacdotorg/rolandizer-css/README.md

 ## Acknowledgements

-* [Faking randomization with nth-child](https://blog.safaribooksonline.com/2012/02/27/css-tip-faking-randomization-with-nth-child/), an article by Peter Gasston which informed a technique found in the CSS found here.
+* [Faking randomization with nth-child](https://blog.safaribooksonline.com/2012/02/27/css-tip-faking-randomization-with-nth-child/), an article by Peter Gasston which informed a technique found in the CSS used here.

 * Shamefully, I cannot remember who taught the multiple-semester world literature course I took at the University of Maine in the middle 1990s, but I own the _Norton_ textbook quoted above because of it.